 - Standardized light sources A and C

-The DTB testing lab is A2LA accredited and provides the latest in testing equipment and environments.
+DTB’s testing lab is A2LA accredited (Cert.
+Nos.
+0767.01, 0767.02, and 0767.03) and provides the latest in testing equipment and environments.
 Our experienced personnel can provide the level of professionalism required for reliable results.

 - Optical testing – ASTM F 801-96, ASTM F 2156-06, ASTM D 1003-00, ASTM D 1044-08, and ATPD 2352R and ATPD 2352T, Sections 3.4.1, 22.214.171.124, 3.4.2, 3.4.3, 3.4.4, 4.4.1, 126.96.36.199, 4.4.2, 4.4.3, and 4.4.4

 - Abrasion – ANSI/SAE Z26.1-1996, Sections 5.17 and 5.18, and ATPD 2352R and ATPD 2352T, Sections 3.3.6 and 4.3.6